Astrology

 The Seventh House is a section of astrology known as the House of Partnership.
 It describes how we move away from ourselves and focus on our relationships with others, particularly our partners.
 Through this house, we can accomplish great things and contribute to society by working together toward a common goal.
 Partnerships can create a sense of purpose and fill out our essential being.

-Partnerships can take many forms, including marriage, business relationships, contracts, legalities, negotiations, and agreements.
+Partnerships can take many forms, including marriage, business relationships, contracts, legal agreements, negotiations, and formal arrangements.
 What matters most is the quality of our cooperation in these partnerships.
-Our partnerships will define our success as human beings and as members of humankind.
+Our partnerships will define our success as individuals and as members of humanity.

 There are many reasons why we choose to unite with another person.
-It could be because of love, practical reasons, social considerations, or to fill the voids we see in ourselves.
-Our partnerships say a lot about ourselves and teach us much.
+It could be due to love, practical reasons, social considerations, or to fill the voids we perceive within ourselves.
+Our partnerships reveal a great deal about ourselves and teach us a great deal.

 However, sometimes partnerships can create tension and adversity.
 Divorce, lawsuits, and treaties all fall within this house.
-At its worst, a partnership may make enemies, and these rifts can deteriorate into war.
+At its worst, a partnership can make enemies, and these rifts can deteriorate into conflict.
 But our reaction to adversity will shape our partnerships yet to come.

 astrology symbol of the planet pluto